EricWVGG/sanity-plugin-nextjs-do-deploy/README.md

 This does not work with fully static exports; an API route is required because requests to outside APIs are generally not possible from the client.

-_note:_ I am probably going to to deprecate this entire project in favor of one that supports multiple hosting platforms.
+_note:_ I may deprecate this entire project in favor of one that supports multiple hosting platforms, but that’s a way off.

 ## Instructions